 At least 35 public or nonprofit colleges have closed, merged, or announced closures or mergers since March 2020.
 Most of these were private colleges with low enrollments and modest endowments.
 For many, the pandemic pushed them over the financial cliff, but they were inexorably heading in that direction anyway.

 Colleges in the Northeast and Midwest, where populations have been shrinking for some time, are especially vulnerable.
 The demographic downturn expected after 2025 doesn't bode well for institutions in those regions.

 Full-time, tenured professors are going the way of the dodo.
 Driven partly by economics and partly by politics, tenure is eroding on college campuses, and faculty life isn't what it used to be.

 Today, part-time faculty members account for 40% of the academic workforce, compared to just 24% in 1975.
 If you include part-time adjuncts, full-time instructors not on the tenure track, and graduate teaching assistants, that figure swells to roughly 75% of the instructional staff.

 Adjunct faculty — higher education's migrant laborers — cost colleges far less and provide more flexibility.
 Having a faculty brimming with full-time, tenured professors is a luxury only the wealthiest institutions can afford.

 What's more, tenure has come under attack from politicians.
 Numerous state legislators have sought to eliminate tenure, claiming the outdated practice protects lazy professors and facilitates student indoctrination.

 The faculty route isn't as attractive as it once was.
 For newly minted Ph.D.s, the chances of landing a tenure-track position grow increasingly slim.
-The pay is relatively low given the amount of education required, and last year saw a 5% decrease in salaries, the largest in 50 years.
+The pay is relatively low given the amount of education required, this academic year saw a 2.4% decrease in salaries.